test-it

 Configuration (test.yaml)

-Config lives beside the project it describes (e.g. mini/test.yaml). test-it loads test.yaml in the config root (fallback: test.yml, test.toml, deprecated test-it.toml). review-it prefers review.yaml (review.yml, review.toml), then falls back to the same test-it filenames.
-When both review.yaml and test.yaml exist, review-it uses review.yaml only (no merge).
-Create review-only config with review-it init; use test-it --init-only for full test scaffolding.
+Config lives beside the project it describes (e.g. mini/test.yaml + optional mini/review.yaml). test-it loads test.yaml (fallback: test.yml, test.toml, deprecated test-it.toml). review-it prefers review.yaml (fallback: review.yml, review.toml, then legacy test.yaml).
+When both test.yaml and review.yaml exist, keep test-only keys (compose, scopes, coverage, package kinds) in test.yaml and review keys (rules_file, review_*, review projects) in review.yaml.
+Create review config with review-it init (writes review.yaml); use test-it --init-only for full test scaffolding.

 On startup, test-it prints an init summary: